-Each candidate must arrive at Burman University with a Vulnerable Sector Check issued by the police station in their home jurisdiction in order to enter the Bachelor of Education program.
-Each candidate will submit this current document (not older than six months; it must be the original document with the raised seal) to the School of Education office before entering EDPR 285: Orientation to Teaching.
+Each candidate must arrive at Burman University with a Vulnerable Sector Check (VSC) issued by the police station in their home jurisdiction in order to enter the Bachelor of Education program.
+In addition, each must also complete an Intervention Record Check.
+Email cs-ircrequest@gov.ab.ca for details.
+These documents must be submitted to the School of Education office before entering EDPR285 Orientation to Teaching.
+The documents must not be older than six months; where applicable, they must be the original document with the raised seal.